 \section{Abstract}

-In our study we consider nonlinear, power-law field-dependent electrical permitivity and magnetic permeability and investigate the time-dependent Maxwell equations with the self-similar Ansatz.
-This is a first-order hyperbolic PDE system which can conserve non-continuous initial conditions describing electromagnetic shock-waves.
-Besides shock-waves other interesting solutions (e.g. with localized compact support) can be found with delicate physical properties.
+In our study we consider non-linear, power-law field-dependent electrical permittivity and magnetic permeability and investigate the time-dependent Maxwell equations with the self-similar Ansatz.
+This is a first-order hyperbolic PDE system which can conserve non-continuous initial conditions describing electromagnetic shock.
 Such phenomena may happen in complex materials induced by the planned powerful Extreme Light Infrastructure(ELI) laser pulses.